nleseul/obs-shaderfilter/README.md

 or other parts of the effect for some reason, you can check the "Override entire effect" option.

 Any parameters you add to your shader (defined as `uniform` variables) will be detected by the plugin and exposed in the properties window to have their values set.
-Currently, only `int`, `float`, `bool`, `texture2d`, and `float4` parameters are supported. (`float4` parameters will be interpreted by the properties window as colors.)
-Note that the current version of OBS has a [bug](https://obsproject.com/mantis/view.php?id=1028) that prevents filter properties from refreshing when filter data changes; if you update the parameters in your shader, you will need to close and reopen the filters window to see them.
+Currently, only `int`, `float`, `bool`, `string`, `texture2d`, and `float4` parameters are supported. (`float4` parameters will be interpreted by the properties window as colors.) `string` is used for notes and instructions, but could be used in an effect or shader.

 Note that if your shader has syntax errors and fails to compile, OBS does not provide any error messages; you will simply see your source render nothing at all.
 In many cases the output of the effect parser will be written to the